Book 8

 A) Answer these questions:

-3. What did the doctor do when he went out?
+3. How did the doctor react when he heard the problem?

-5. Why was Mr. Lloyd not happy when he looked at the horse
+10. Why was Mr. Lloyd not completely satisfied at the end of the story?

 B) Which words in the story mean the opposite of: